 (1) SF-424, Application for Federal Assistance.
 Applicants must indicate the State in which they are seeking to establish an MEP Center in field 4, Applicant Identifier, of the SF-424.
-The SF-424 must be certified through www.Grants.gov by an authorized representative of the applicant organization.
-The FFO number 2014-NIST-MEP-01 must be identified in item 12 of the SF-424.
-The list of certifications and assurances referenced in item 21 of the SF-424 is contained in the SF-424B.
-Applicants should enter budget information for the full five (5) years of the project in item 18 on the SF-424.
+The SF-424 must be certified through www.grants.gov by an authorized representative of the applicant organization.

+SF-424, Item 12, should list the FFO number 2015-NIST-MEP-01.

+SF-424, Item 18, should list the total budget information for full five (5) years of the project.